carlyzhong/Kinnect-fe/README.md

 The application is being built with **React** and consumes data from the [Posted API](https://github.com/carlyzhong/Posted-API), which handles all back-end logic and database interactions.

-## Features (planned)
+## Features

-- View a list of all articles
+- ✅ View all articles
-- Filter articles by topic
+- ✅ View articles by topic
+- ✅ Sort articles by date, votes, or comment count
-- View single article pages with full content and comments
+- ✅ View single article with full content and comments
-- Post new comments
+- ✅ Post new comments on articles
-- Vote on articles and comments
+- ✅ Vote on articles and comments (upvote/downvote)
+- 🔧 Delete your own comments
+- 🔧 Filter articles by author or topic
-- Responsive layout for mobile and desktop
+- 🔧 Responsive layout for mobile and desktop
+- 🔧 Error handling for invalid routes or API issues
+- 🔧 Loading states and UX feedback
+- 🔧 404 Page for unknown routes
+- 🔧 Navigation bar with links to all topics
+- 🔧 Dark mode toggle (planned)

 ## Tech Stack